 Greg Roth is Senior Vice President for Philanthropy for Opportunity International, a non-profit which provides financial services and training to 14.3 million people who are working their way out of poverty in the developing world.
-Greg’s passion for philanthropy extends to involvement in many other community organizations, including the Philadelphia Leadership Foundation, where he is a board member, the Fanny Chapman Swimming Team and St. Paul’s Lutheran
+Greg and his wife, Meg, have been Doylestown, Bucks County residents for 30 years.
+His passion for philanthropy extends to involvement in many other community organizations, including the Philadelphia Leadership Foundation, where he is a board member, the Fanny Chapman Swimming Team and St. Paul’s Lutheran

 Church in Doylestown.
 His commitment to #SaveOscarsHome can be summarized with the quote, “To stand...in the room where [Oscar Hammerstein] wrote the words to “Oh, What a Beautiful Mornin’” is to know in your bones that for anyone who loves the American musical, the successful preservation of Highland Farm will be the worthiest of causes.”
 Terry Teachout, The Wall Street Journal, July 10, 2018.